tiprankstipranks

 Regulation - Risk 1

-Federal and state laws and regulations can restrict our businesses and increase compliance costs, and noncompliance could result in penalties, litigation, reputation damage, and a loss of customers.
+Federal and state laws and regulations and changes in the regulatory environment can restrict our businesses and increase compliance costs, and noncompliance could result in penalties, litigation, reputation damage, and a loss of customers.

 Regulation - Risk 2